 When it comes to keeping enjoying healthy skin, you probably already know how important it is to follow a good skin care routine and of course, to apply sunscreen regularly.
 But did you know that stress can also have a huge impact on your skin?
 Unfortunately, stress related skin issues are often a big problem.
 In some ways it’s direct.
 In others, the impact creates a number of other habits that can cause skin problems over time.

-In this installment we sit down with CSI’s Dr. Todd Anhalt to learn more about the subtle ways stress can affect how your skin functions.
+In this installment we sit down with California Skin Institute’s Dr. Todd Anhalt to learn more about the subtle ways stress can affect how your skin functions.

 Q: Is stress really that big a deal when it comes to skin care?